davidevenhaim/javascript-hebrew-blog/README.md

 # JavaScript Blog

-## Developed with JavaScript, React & Next.js
+## Developed with JavaScript, React, Next.js & CSS

 ### Written in hebrew by David Abenhaim.